glebson1988/qna/README.md

 Questions and Answers Thinknetica RoR advanced course application.

-This app based on main idea of stackowerflow: people can ask questions and create answers for them, created for lerning how some gems and technologies works.
+This app based on main idea of stackoverflow: people can ask questions and create answers for them, created for lerning how some gems and technologies works.

 Features:
 Actions mostly works without reload (ajax).
 New records appears on page without reload for all users.